 - How to Get the Best Air Conditioner Prices

 Not all air conditioner brands offer similar quality.
-Here are the top brands divided by their place in the market.
+Here are the top companies divided by their place in the market.
 We’ve put brands together in parenthesis that have the same parent company and essentially the same product lineup:

 - Budget brands – (lowest cost, 12 to 16-year durability): Examples are Payne, Aire-Flo, Airtemp, Goodman and Ameristar.